Lithuanian partisans: Maturity: summer 1946–1948

 Open engagements with NKVD/MGB were replaced by more clandestine activities.
-It was important to keep people's spirits.
-Therefore, the partisans hid in bunkers and engaged in more political and propaganda activities.
+It was important to keep up people's spirits.
+Therefore, the partisans hid in bunkers and engaged in political and propaganda activities.
 In particular they protested and disrupted elections to the Supreme Soviet of the Soviet Union in February 1946 and to the Supreme Soviet of the Lithuanian SSR in February 1947.
-They published various bulletins, leaflets, newspapers.
-In total, there were almost 80 different periodicals published by the partisans.
-MGB also changed its tactics.
-It began to recruit agents and organize destruction battalions.
-The partisans responded by organizing reprisal actions against the collaborators with the Soviets.
+They published bulletins, leaflets and newspapers.
+Almost 80 different periodicals were published by the partisans.
+MGB also changed its tactics and began to recruit agents and organize destruction battalions.
+The partisans responded by organizing reprisal actions against collaborators with the Soviets.